SIX FASCINATING FACTS ABOUT FASCIA - THE FORGOTTEN ORGAN

 Many of the most effective manual therapies used today — including massage, physical therapy, and personal training — involve the manipulation and penetration of fascial tissues.
 In an interview with StarTribune, one fascial stretch therapist (FST) described the treatment as “like having yoga done to you on the massage table.”

 It can be more formally defined as “a science-based, dynamic approach to improving multiplanar, multijoint, and rotational movement in the body.”
 The result?
 Improvements across everything from joint range of motion to posture and circulation.
 Fascial therapies are even linked with the increased production of endorphins and greater mind/body relaxation.

 6. There are many different applications for fascia massage and stretch therapies.

-While the benefits of fascial stretch therapy and other therapies which acknowledge the fascia are increasingly well-known, few healthcare professionals are trained in this potentially life-changing treatments.
+While the benefits of fascial stretch therapy and other therapies that acknowledge the fascia are increasingly well-known, few healthcare professionals are trained in these potentially life-changing treatments.
 To learn more about this stretch therapy and other vital health and wellness topics, request information from SOCHi today.